English Springer Spaniel in an Apartment

-Can a English Springer Spaniel thrive in an apartment?
+Can an English Springer Spaniel thrive in an apartment?
 Space needs, noise level, exercise requirements, and tips for medium breed apartment living.

 Apartment Suitability Score

-Can a English Springer Spaniel live in an apartment?
+Can an English Springer Spaniel live in an apartment?
 With adequate daily exercise, English Springer Spaniels can adapt to apartment living, though a home with a yard is preferable.

-With a typical weight of 40-50 lbs and lifespan of 12-14 yrs, the English Springer Spaniel requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 40-50 lbs and lifespan of 12-14 yrs, the English Springer Spaniel has specific care needs shaped by its genetics and build.
 We've organized the most relevant information below.

 Space Requirements